 How is the training conducted

 The Young Leaders program is delivered over one to two days in participating sites.
-The sites currently participating in the project include:
+Delivery can be adapted to suit the participating site.
+Delivery is offered in the Perth Metropolitan area, as well as regional and remote areas.

 For more information or to register your interest, contact reception at AHCWA on (08) 9227 1631 or email email@example.com